There are currently no active references in this article.

 A name for variants with leaf and bract size at the upper end of the range, found scattered through wild populations in Europe.
 The name has been applied to cultivated trees in Britain particularly, for example in St James’s Park, London (Pigott 2012), and there is a large tree at Kew under this name.

 An excellent clone with lipstick-red winter twigs and buds, early, bright yellow autumn colour and a compact habit, selected by the J. Mouws nursery, Netherlands, in 1977 and distributed from 1988 (Jablonski & Plietzsch 2013).
-It had reached 8 m x 26 cm dbh at Sandling Park in Kent by 2018 (Tree Register 2018), but perhaps the most notable use in the UK is at RHS Garden Wisley, where it is pleached to form a screen alongside the restaurant, forming a very attractive sight in winter when the many new twigs glow in low sunshine.
+It had reached 8 m, dbh 26 cm at Sandling Park in Kent by 2018 (Tree Register 2018), but perhaps the most notable use in the United Kingdom is at RHS Garden Wisley, where it is pleached to form a screen alongside the restaurant, forming a very attractive sight in winter when the many new twigs glow in low sunshine.
 It is offered by large tree nurseries on both sides of the Atlantic.